kawamataryo/chikamichi/README.md

 # Fussy history search

-A very simple Chrome extension that enables fuzzy search of browsing histories.
+A very simple Chrome extension that enables fuzzy search of browsing histories and bookmark and tab.
 Inspired by [Sidekick](https://www.meetsidekick.com/) search dialog.

 ## ✨ Features

-- ⚡️ Fuzzy search your browsing history and bookmark. powered by [Fuse.js](https://fusejs.io/)
+- ⚡️ Fuzzy search your browsing history and bookmark and tab. powered by [Fuse.js](https://fusejs.io/)
 - 🔐 All processing is done within the browser.
 No history data will be sent to the any server.

 ## 🎬 Demo